uzumstanley/Real-Time-Traffic-Congestion-Prediction-and-Route-Optimization-for-London/CollStats(Collision Locations)/README.md

 Project Overview

-We will create a "Collision Analysis and Prediction System" using the TfL dataset.
+Collision Analysis and Prediction System using the TfL dataset.
 The goal is to analyze historical collision data, identify patterns, and build a predictive model to estimate the likelihood of collisions in specific areas.
 This system can help TfL improve road safety by identifying high-risk zones and implementing preventive measures.

-Step 1: Define the Project Scope

 Data Analysis: Explore the dataset to understand the types of collisions, locations, severity, and contributing factors (e.g., weather, road type, time of day).
 Visualization: Create visualizations to highlight trends and patterns in the data.